-The East Village Other: U.S. Government Harassment through COINTELPRO and the CIA in the 1960's.
+The East Village Other: Government Harassment of Underground Newspapers in the 1960s.

 The underground press was part of the New Left, a diffuse movement that included Students for a Democratic Society, the Student Non-Violent Coordinating Committee, and the Black Panthers.
 By an establishment definition, the New Left often extended beyond the confines of political organizations to include the counterculture or any individual who protested the war in Vietnam.
 In the course of their publications, marches, and protests, members of this movement found themselves being beaten senseless by police, their telephones bugged, and their every action under surveillance.